-The National Republican History Museum is America’s sole garrison for the authentic Republican story.
+The National Republican History Museum is America’s sole garrison for republicanism’s authentic story.
 Without biased political filters, the Museum documents a grass roots movement that inspired the nation to fully realize its founding principles.
 Beginning with the pre-Civil War conditions that led to gatherings of concerned citizens in communities across the northern tier of the states to the movements that followed and continue to this day, the Museum will demonstrate how Republicans became a determined voice for American exceptionalism.
 The story captures how the Republican Ideal has enabled independence, freedom, and economic prosperity to proliferate nationwide.

 The Museum is a professional history that will endure for generations.
 Its presentation is apolitical, providing an objective and factual historical report.
 Since the Party’s founding in 1854 by citizens of diverse political philosophies, Republicans have promoted bold ideas, courageous leadership, and Constitutional adherence.
 Presenting that story in an accurate, educational, and entertaining manner for visitors of all ages is the goal.